-If you receive preauthorized payments from buyers: You must: You must not: Get each buyer's prior authorization for the amount, frequency, and duration of any such payment.
+If you receive preauthorized payments from buyers:

+You must: You must not: Get each buyer's prior authorization for the amount, frequency, and duration of any such payment.
 Restart future payments without the buyer's written authorization, if a buyer has stopped or canceled a preauthorized payment.
 Provide a simple and easily accessible online cancelation procedure, if buyers sign up for preauthorized payments online.
-Provide buyers the ability to stop any such payment up to 3 Business Days before the date scheduled for payment.
-Notify the buyer at least 10 days in advance of the amount and date of each preauthorized payment if the preauthorized payment will vary from the preauthorized amount or (at the buyer's option) any payment that is in an amount that falls outside of the pre-determined range.
+Provide buyers the ability to stop any such payment up to 3 Business Days before the date scheduled for payment. • Notify the buyer at least 10 days in advance of the amount and date of each preauthorized payment if the preauthorized payment will vary from the preauthorized amount or (at the buyer's option) any payment that is in an -